 If the program or any stop during the program will take place in a country that requires entry visas, it is up to the program leader to learn about the process of obtaining visas.
 Please check the foreign entry requirements on the Travel.State.Gov website.
 You should also contact the program specific consulate for additional information about visa procurement.
-The Study Abroad Office does not make arrangements for students or groups to get entry visas.
+The study abroad office does not make arrangements for students or groups to get entry visas.
 Program leaders need to learn about the process so that they can either procure the required visas for the entire group or inform the program participants of the process.

 Purdue students who are not U.S. citizens could be participating in your program.
 Be sure to inquire if any of your participants are not U.S. citizens and remind them that they need to inform themselves about the visa policies for the country or countries where the program will take place.
 It's the responsibility of the student to get an entry visa if one is necessary.
-Students may find supporting documents on their My Study Abroad page that will be helpful in obtaining their visa, however, any accommodation information required must be provided by the department.

-Visas may be secured directly from the Consulate of the country students will be traveling to.
-Departments or students are also welcome to use a visa service provider of choice.
-Purdue has a discount agreement with CIBT Visa that may be utilized; you must log in with the following link to obtain the discount: https://cibtvisas.com/103617
+Visa may be secured directly from the Consulate of the country students will be traveling to.
+Department or students are also welcome to use a visa service provider of choice.
+Purdue has a discount agreement CIBT Visa and you must log in with the following link to obtain the discount: https://cibtvisas.com/103617